Peter Harness: Career

 Harness was the lead writer and executive producer of the BBC's Wallander, starring Kenneth Branagh.
 He wrote five feature length films for the series: The Dogs of Riga, Before the Frost, a new story developed by Henning Mankell and Harness called An Event in Autumn, and the two-part finale, A Lesson in Love and The Troubled Man.
 Branagh won an International Emmy Award for his role in the series.

 Aside from Wallander, Harness worked on several other successful crime series in the 2010s.
 In 2011, he adapted Kate Atkinson's novel When Will There Be Good News? as part of the BBC1 series Case Histories, starring Jason Isaacs as private detective Jackson Brodie.
 Harness's episodes of the series won a Scottish BAFTA for Best Television Drama, 2011.
 Harness also adapted the fourth Jackson Brodie book, Started Early, Took My Dog for the second series of Case Histories, starring Victoria Wood, which filmed in Summer 2012.
 Harness also wrote and executive produced on the BBC crime drama series McMafia, based on Mischa Glenny's book about the Russian Mafia, which starred James Norton.
+McMafia won the International Emmy Award for best drama series, 2019.

 In 2015, he adapted Susanna Clarke's novel Jonathan Strange and Mr Norrell into a seven-part BBC miniseries of the same name.
 The series, starring Eddie Marsan and Bertie Carvel, premiered on BBC One in May 2015.
 It was nominated for four BAFTA awards and recognised by the British Film Institute as one of the top ten most important television programmes of 2015.

-From 2014-2018, Harness wrote extensively for Peter Capaldi as the Twelfth Doctor in Doctor Who.
+From 2014 to 2017, Harness wrote extensively for Peter Capaldi as the Twelfth Doctor in Doctor Who.
 He wrote "Kill the Moon" the seventh episode of Series 8; a 2-part story titled "The Zygon Invasion" and "The Zygon Inversion" for Series 9, and "The Pyramid at the End of the World" for Capaldi's final series.
 Harness novelised "The Zygon Invasion" episodes as part of the Target Collection.

 In 2019, he wrote a new miniseries adaptation of The War of the Worlds for BBC One, produced by Mammoth Screen and starring Rafe Spall, Eleanor Tomlinson and Robert Carlyle.

 On April 6, 2022, it was announced Apple TV+ had greenlit Harness' conspiracy thriller series Constellation.
+In 2026, Amazon Prime began streaming Harness' adaptation of Young Sherlock, co-created with Guy Ritchie.